THE SOUL OF RIGA

 History and Facts

-The Freedom Monument was unveiled in 1935, built from public donations in honor of those who fell during Latvia’s War of Independence.
-The sculptor Kārlis Zāle designed the 42-meter granite and copper monument, crowned with the figure of Liberty, affectionately known as “Milda,” holding three stars representing Latvia’s historical regions.
+The Freedom Monument was unveiled on 18 November 1935 and built from public donations in honor of those who fell during Latvia’s War of Independence.
+The monument, about 42.7 meters tall, was created by sculptor Kārlis Zāle and architect Ernests Štālbergs.
+Made of granite, travertine, reinforced concrete, and copper, it is crowned by the figure of Liberty — affectionately called “Milda” — holding three stars that symbolize Latvia’s historical regions united as one nation.

 Interesting Fact